utterworks/find-docs/docs/guide/user-guide/04-add-users.md

 ![New User](../img/create-account-user.png)

 Enter the user name and a valid email address for the user.
 Then either create a password for the user or have one automatically generated.
-In either case the user will be required to change password on first login
+In either case the user will be required to change password on first login.
+Select whether the user will be a general user, or an account administrator.
+Then CREATE USER and the new user will receive an email with their temporary login credentials from admin@utterworks.com.
+Once they have signed in and changed their password they will appear in project user admin and can be assigned access to projects
 ::: tip
-The user will receive an email with their temporary login credentials from admin@utterworks.com
+General users can still be made administrators on individual projects.
+Account administrators have the ability to add other account users.
+There always has to be at least one account administrator.
 :::

 ## Project Users